 - Resolution of hostage and kidnapping events, extortion and other threats

-CCI’s staff consists of mature Christians with deep church and mission commitments.
-They possess an unmatched combination of professional training, real-world expertise, and “on the ground” experience.
-CCI has worked with Christian agencies around the world and understands the threats, needs and realities facing these agencies.
+CCI’s staff consists of mature believers with deep church and mission commitments.
+They possess an unmatched combination of professional training, real-world expertise, and “on-the-ground” experience.
+CCI has worked with faith-based agencies throughout the globe and understands the threats, needs and realities facing these agencies.

 Subscribe to CCI Security Updates